A Group Of Hyenas Is Called

 The term "clan" when referring to hyenas is much more than just a label for a group of animals.
 It signifies a highly structured, complex social unit with a distinct hierarchy, communication system, and cooperative behaviors.
 Understanding the intricacies of hyena clans provides valuable insights into their survival strategies and ecological role.

 Unlike some other social carnivores where group dynamics are relatively fluid, hyena clans are remarkably stable, often persisting for generations within a defined territory.
 These territories can range in size depending on the availability of resources, such as prey and water, and are fiercely defended against rival clans.
 The strength and stability of a clan are crucial for securing access to these vital resources and ensuring the survival of its members.
 Within the clan, a strict social hierarchy dictates access to food, mating opportunities, and overall social status.
-This hierarchy, typically matriarchal, is maintained through a complex system of vocalizations, scent marking, and physical displays.
+This hierarchy, typically matriarchal, is maintained through a complex system of vocalizations, scent marking, and physical displays But it adds up..

 A Comprehensive Look at Hyena Society